kradical/kradical.github.io/_posts/2017-6-6-iOSLocation.md

 This article is in progress and will include:
--authorization plist keys and functions
+* authorization plist keys and functions
--location manager filter options
+* location manager filter options
--location manager accuracy options
+* location manager accuracy options
--how to apply your own custom filter to incoming locations
+* how to apply your own custom filter to incoming locations